Tips For Growing Tomatoes

 Growing tomatoes and other articles about tomatoes are offered a few times on our blog – mainly because they are such a favorite item to grow.
 In Wisconsin, we relish the summer days when we can take a walk to our gardens and pick them right off the vine – nothing comes close to the flavor of fresh!

-Our friends at Hybels Greenhouse in Michigan, who supply many of our plants offered us a few of their tips on growing tomatoes.
+Our friends at Hybels Greenhouse in Michigan, who supply many of our plants offered us a few of their tips on growing tomatoes and we added a few of our own.

 Right after planting, use a tomato cage or stake to support your tomato plants.
 When purchasing your tomato plants, read the labels first to discover if they are Indeterminate or Determinate.
 This will help you determine how large your plants will ultimately grow and the support you will need.